bin3xish477/3agL3/README.md

   -sum, --summary       Summary of the packet capture <for read & write mode>
   -j <FILENAME>, --json <FILENAME>
                         Create JSON file containing capture summary (ip:count, port:count, mac:count)
-  -l <FILENAME>, --log <FILENAME>
-                        Log pcap traffic flow to a txt file for external parsing
 ```
 ## > Berkeley Packet Filter Examples
 Berkeley Packet Filter are for 3agle's **Live** and **Write** Mode of Operation.
 Berkeley Packet Filters are recommended to filter for content relevant to the content that the user is seeking.
 Python is no where near as fast at C at parsing network packets so it wouldn't be effective to capture in Live or Write Mode without an appropiate BP filter.